 “Diversity and inclusivity are at the forefront of women’s football”

-BY MEGAN EVANS @MEG_SEVANS, IMAGES MEG EVENS, NAZ AHMED AND HOLLY DOWNING
+BY MEGAN EVANS.
+IMAGES MEG EVANS, NAZ AHMED AND HOLLY DOWNING.

 A record-breaking crowd of 77,768 people witnessed the England women’s football team (#TheLionesses) take on Germany at Wembley Stadium recently.
 Unfortunately, England suffered a 2-1 defeat as Germany just managed to sneak one over the line in the 90th minute…

 Still, the real winner here is women’s football.
 Prior to the match, tickets had completely sold out and the stadium was filled with football fans of all ages.
 If you compare this to 2013 – when England player Lucy Bronze made her debut in front of a crowd of 5,300 people (helped by the distribution of 4,500 free tickets to local schoolchildren) – it’s clear to see that the popularity of women’s football has rapidly increased.

 As a player myself, I’ve always supported women’s football and couldn’t be happier to see the general public taking more of an interest, especially getting behind the Lionesses in this year’s World Cup.
 So why is it so important for people to continue cheering on women’s football now that the World Cup has wrapped up until next time?

 Well, my ticket for Saturday’s game at Wembley was a mere £10.
 Multiply that price by five and you’ll have yourself a cheap ticket for a men’s Premiership football game… Australian Mykayla Carr attended her very first women’s football match this Saturday commenting, “It’s been fantastic to have this opportunity available and the fact that it’s been a record-breaking attendance is mad.

 “I think the World Cup has had a massive part to play in this.
 Women’s football is so accessible at the moment and I think it’s on the verge of something special.”